 Figure 3.
 Distribution of fish species based on their order.

-In our study, the sample site S4 observed the greatest number of fish species (50 sp.) followed by S5 and S6 43 sp.) each, Chakiya (42 sp.), S3 (39 sp.) and the lowest number of species in S2 (33 sp.).
+The present study, sample site S4 observed the maximum number of fish species (50 sp.) followed by S5 and S6 (43 sp.) each, Chakiya (42 sp.), S3 (39 sp.) and the lowest number of species in S2 (33 sp.).
 Low species richness at sites S2 and S3 may be caused by high pollution discharge from Muzaffarpur city, high sediment in water due to heavy runoff from urban areas, sand mining, exotic species and industrial effluents.
 It is alarming that the Indian Major Carps (Cirrhinus mrigala, Labeo catla and Labeo rohita) catch has declined sharply in the study while small cyprinids and catfishes are increasing in the river.
 The decreased catch of IMCs in the river may be due to the heavy flood occurrence in the river during the monsoon season and these fishes generally breed in this season.

 According to the global database on fishes (FishBase), of the 71 fish species that have been recorded, four were exotic and sixty-seven were native.
-IUCN status of fishes based on the IUCN Redlist are 4 species Near Threatened (NT), 1 species Vulnerable (VU) and 66 species are Least concern (LC).
+IUCN status of fishes based on the IUCN Red list are 4 species Near Threatened (NT), 1 species Vulnerable (VU) and 66 species are Least concern (LC).
 Exotic fish species are a serious risk to aquatic biodiversity.
-Four exotic species i.e. Ctenopharyngodon idella, Barbonymus gonionotus, Carassius carassius, and Cyprinus carpio were recorded.
+Four exotic species i.e., Ctenopharyngodon idella, Barbonymus gonionotus, Carassius carassius, and Cyprinus carpio were also recorded.
 According to Hermoso et al. (2011) and Avlijas et al. (2018), indigenous species are seriously threatened by the large number of exotic species abundance due to predatory behavior, the transmission of disease, competition between them, hybridization and gene pool degradation.
 The environmental factors of a riverine habitat are less important than the negative impact of non-native species on the diversity of indigenous fish (Gavioli et al., 2018).

 The same results were observed from River Gomti and 56 fish species identified by Bano and Serajuddin (2016) came under the 9 orders, 21 families and 41 genera.
 The maximum number of species was recorded under the Order Cypriniformes (33.91%) followed by Siluriformes (30.32%).
-Some other researchers also recorded fish diversity from different rivers in India i.e. 112 species of fish from River Yamuna (Joshi et al., 2016), 89 species from River Ken and 81 in Betwa River (Joshi et al., 2017), 57 fish from the River Mahanadi (Singh et al., 2020) and 190 fish species (182 Indigenous and 8 exotics) from River Ganga (Das et al., 2023).
+Some other researchers also recorded fish diversity from different rivers in India i.e., 112 fish species from River Yamuna (Joshi et al., 2016), 89 fish species from River Ken and 81 fish species fromBetwa River (Joshi et al., 2017), 57 fish species from the river Mahanadi (Singh et al., 2020) and 190 fish species (182 Indigenous and 8 exotics) from River Ganga (Das et al., 2023).